 After making the jean pocket coin purses, I couldn’t resist making a larger version.
 So, these are pencil pouch size.
 I made one for each of my daughters.

-This Wet Brush Shower Brush is the one-and-only store-bought purchase that I plan to make for my oldest daughter.
+This Wet Brush Shower Brush is one of the only store-bought gifts that I plan to give my oldest daughter.
 I bought each of my girls a Wet Brush several years ago, and they love them.
 So, when I saw they make a version to use in the shower, complete with a hook at the end for hanging, I decided to buy them each one for Christmas.
 I watched the prices on Amazon, and bought this one when the price dropped to $5.56.
 Then, I paid for it with part of the $25 Amazon gift card that came with our AirMedCare subscription.

-In the meantime, let me show you what I’ve made for my youngest daughter so far.
+That officially wraps up my oldest daughter’s gifts, so let me show you what I’ve made for my youngest daughter.

 These handmade scrunchies will be going in her stocking.
 I bought the chenille crocheted one at a craft show last year for a dollar, and made the rest using fabric that was given to me.
 The floral one in the bottom right corner was made out of a vintage sheet.
-So, my cost in these is $1 + the cost of the elastic.
+So, my cost in these is $1 + $.04 in elastic.

 This is the earbud case that I made for my youngest daughter.
 It’s made from the same vintage sheet that I made that scrunchie out of.
 She spotted it in my stash recently, and went nuts over it.